alcaeus/mongo-php-adapter/README.md

 Methods that return a result array containing a `connectionId` field will always return `0` as connection ID.

+## Serialization of objects
+Serialization of any Mongo* objects (e.g. MongoGridFSFile, MongoCursor, etc.) will not work properly.
+The objects can be serialized but are not usable after unserializing them.

 ## Mongo

  - The Mongo class is deprecated and was not implemented in this library.
 If you